ml4ai/tomcat-faceAnalyzer/README.md

 3. The faceAnalyzer executable outputs a list of all the emotions detected by the FACS configuration mentioned above.
 Due to shared characteristic AUs, there might be an overlap of emotions.
-A possible explanation for this limitation is that each timestamp captures the emotional expression at a fixed point in time and the possibility that the most valent expression or the sequence of facial changes essential for the expression of a particular emotion are not obtained (Kohler et al., 2004).
+A possible explanation for this limitation is that each timestamp captures the expression at a fixed point in time and the possibility that there may be an overlap in the sequence of facial changes (onset, apex, offset) associated with emotion categories is not taken into consideration (Kohler et al., 2004).

 ## References